Far-right politics in the United Kingdom: National Front

+British National Party

 John Tyndall formed the New National Front in 1980, and changed its name to the British National Party (BNP) in 1982.
 They, alongside the Conservative Monday Club, campaigned against the increasing integration of the UK into the European Union.
-However with Thatcher in her prime and Tyndall's reputation of a 'brutal, street fighting background' and his admiration for Hitler and the Nazis prevented the party from gaining any respectability.
+However, with Thatcher in her prime and Tyndall's reputation of a 'brutal, street fighting background' and his admiration for Hitler and the Nazis prevented the party from gaining any respectability.

 There was some success in 1993, BNP scored its first electoral success when Derek Beackon won a council vote seat on the Isle of Dogs with 34 per cent vote.
 They developed a policy of eschewing the traditional far right methods of extra-parliamentary movements, and concentrated instead on the ballot box.
 Nick Griffin replaced Tyndall as BNP leader in 1999 and introduced several policies to make the party more electable.
 Repatriation of ethnic minorities was made voluntary and several other policies were moderated.

 2000s

-The National Front continued to decline, whilst Nick Griffin and the BNP grew in popularity.
-Around the turn of the 21st century, the BNP won a number of councillor seats.
-They continued their anti-immigration policy, and a damaging BBC documentary led to Griffin being charged with incitement to racial hatred (although he was acquitted).
+The National Front continued to decline, whilst Nick Griffin and the BNP grew in popularity and was one of the most successful and fastest-growing far-right parties in the twenty-first century.
+It promoted ethnic nationalism and believed that "being British is more than merely a passport," as such, it is noted by some, such as Matthew Goodwin, that this is what separates the BNP from other parties in British politics.
+However, throughout the twentieth and twenty-first century the BNP were able to established itself as an alternative for working-class voters who were angry at the "political establishment" for its ignorance towards their concerns over immigration, which allowed the BNP to have representation at a local council level throughout the mid-2000s.
+A damaging BBC documentary led to Griffin being charged with incitement to racial hatred (although he was acquitted).
 The 2006 local elections brought the BNP the most successful results of any far right party in British history.
 They gained 33 council seats, the second highest gain of any party at the elections; in Barking and Dagenham, they gained 12 councillor seats.
+Further success led to the party gaining local councillors in the 2002, 2003, 2004, 2006, 2007 and 2008 Local Elections.

 In the 2008 local elections, the party won a record 100 councillor seats, and a seat on the Greater London Assembly, which would prove the party's high water mark.
 At the June 2009 European Parliament Election, the BNP gained two Members of the European Parliament for Yorkshire and the Humber and North West England.
 In October 2009, BNP leader Nick Griffin was allowed on the BBC topical debate show Question Time.
 His appearance caused much controversy and the show was watched by over 8 million people.